ZhenyingZhu/StudyNotes/OS_Ubuntu.md

 - Find PS4 controller in devices `sudo dmesg | grep -i sony`
 - Install a tester `sudo apt install joystick`,
 - `ls /dev/input/js*` to see devices, `jstest /dev/input/js1` to run it
+- Actually don't use the app store version and it works

+## AppImage

+- `chmod +x /path/to/your_app.AppImage`
+- shortcut creates on both `~/Desktop/appname.desktop` and `~/.local/share/applications/`
+- can use AppImageLauncher

 ## Tips